ikemikekpeazu/Stack/README.md

 <img width="200" alt="Edit flow" src="https://github.com/user-attachments/assets/da8ab14e-5468-4d39-af23-44e7ae265359" />

-I also used Mobbin/Figma a lot for my empty states in the list, which were different depending on whether there were no items in the list at all, if the user selected a filter combination with no savings, or if the user searched for something that brought up no titles:
+I also used Mobbin/Figma a lot for my empty states in the list, just to get a feel for what typical ones look like.
+My empty states also had to be different depending on whether there were no items in the list at all, if the user selected a filter combination with no savings, or if the user searched for something that brought up no titles:

 <img width="200" alt="NoSavings" src="https://github.com/user-attachments/assets/22339544-ed5b-4c5f-afe3-9ee8ef72e093" />
 <img width="200" alt="NoFilteredSavings" src="https://github.com/user-attachments/assets/62982b5d-ad1b-406a-93fd-ec115ddabd4b" />